Kings Park, Western Australia: History

 Officially opened on 10 August 1895, the park was originally called Perth Park and was renamed in 1901 to King's Park – the apostrophe was later dropped.
 This was to mark the ascension to the British throne of King Edward VII and the visit to Perth of George, the Duke of Cornwall and Princess Mary.
-One of the major roads through the park, May Drive is named in the Princess's honour.
-Forrest planted the first tree, a Norfolk Island Pine (Araucaria heterophylla), and other trees were introduced to the site, Eucalyptus ficifolia and exotic species of Pinus; few of these were successful due to lack of irrigation.
+One of the major roads through the park, May Drive, is named in the Princess's honour.
+Forrest planted the first tree, a Norfolk Island pine (Araucaria heterophylla), and other trees were introduced to the site, Eucalyptus ficifolia and exotic species of Pinus; few of these were successful due to lack of irrigation.

 The Mount Eliza reservoir provided water to the local area, and still remains, but by arrangement of the lease was partly diverted for use in the park itself.
-This was largely allocated, after 1919, to the memorial Oaks and Planes lining May Drive.
-Their eventual failure led to their substitution with Bangalay, Eucalyptus botryoides, and Eucalyptus calophylla var. rosea.
+This was largely allocated, after 1919, to the memorial oaks and planes lining May Drive.
+Their eventual failure led to their substitution with bangalay, Eucalyptus botryoides, and Eucalyptus calophylla var. rosea.

-Attempts to situate an Olympic-size swimming pool on bushland in Kings Park led to the establishment in 1956 of a Citizens’ Committee for the Preservation of Kings Park, which successfully campaigned to prevent the proposal from going ahead.
+Attempts to situate an Olympic-size swimming pool on bushland in Kings Park led to the establishment in 1956 of a Citizens' Committee for the Preservation of Kings Park, which successfully campaigned to prevent the proposal from going ahead.

-Since 1999, Kings Park has been administered by the Botanic Gardens and Parks Authority (BGPA), who also administer Bold Park, and does not come under any local government authority.
+Since 1999, Kings Park has been administered by the Botanic Gardens and Parks Authority, who also administer Bold Park, and does not come under any local government authority.
 The park's administration building contains all the administrative offices where visitors may book guided walking tours, get information, or reserve one of the facilities.

 Kings Park was featured in 2006 on the American reality TV show The Amazing Race 9 as well as in 2011 on the Australian franchise The Amazing Race Australia 1, where teams collected a clue from in front of the War Memorial.

 In early 2009, the south western area of the park was severely damaged by a fire, which has been suspected to have been deliberately lit.

 The Elizabeth Quay redevelopment plans include a cable car to Kings Park, although construction is not in scope for the initial phase.